 Light of the Spirit Monastery is a monastic community for those men who wish to follow the paths of Original Yoga and Original Christianity in their search for God.
-This is done each day through mediation (three hours) and Christian sacramental worship.

-The monastery life is totally communal, all engaging in the same schedule with common meals and a common dormitory.
+The monastery life is totally communal, all members engaging in the same schedule with common meals and a common dormitory.
 Each member engages in several hours of assigned work daily.

 We are vegan, never eating animal protein or anything derived from it to any degree.
 We also abstain absolutely from nicotine, alcohol, caffeine, and mind-altering drugs.